strathausen/blog/src/content/blog/thefoodiespace.md

 ---
-title: "tomatovillage is now thefoodie.space"
+title: "thefoodie.space"
 description: "a new name and a bunch of new features"
 pubDate: "Feb 19 2024"
 ---

-i haven't posted an update for a while - but a lot has happened.
+i haven't posted an update on tomatovillage for a while - but a lot has happened.

 ## a new name